andjar/dokuroam/README.md

 ### Markdown
 DokuWiki has its own syntax, but markdown is also supported

+### Article namespace
+Here you can start writing articles and add references in the sidebar as bibtex.
+The Export function will give you nice articles using pandoc, with citations!

 ### Revision history
 All your pages has a complete revision history